xHugo21/imdb_academy/README.md

 - Filter content by type, year of release, duration, genre and rating
 - Save / Bookmark content
 - Magic wand: Select wand icon and click a content to get similar results
-- See descriptions, reviews, ratings, and trailers about a film
+- See descriptions, reviews, ratings, cast (directors and actors if available) and trailers about the content
 - Infinite scroll
 - Back to top button for improved user experience
 - Dark / Light mode

-## GitHub Pages

-You can see a preview of the page here: https://xhugo21.github.io/imdb_academy/

-**Note that this preview uses an external TMDB API**